 How to make your own "Lady Gaga" mini veil #Fashion DIY#birdcage veil#diy veil#veil September 29 | Guest post by Breana If you were one of the MANY that flipped out over Breana's mini veil, your DIY dreams have come true because she's put together a fabulous video tutorial for ya.
 Hey guys!
 I am here to post my tutorial on the "mini veil" that I wore on my wedding day (you may know it as Breana and Caleb's Elvis-officiated vintage-inspired wedding).
 I like to call it my Lady Gaga veil, and this is how you can make one for yourself.
 For this project you will need: Veil material: I used a sheer curtain fabric, but you can use tulle, Russian netting, lace, or another sheer material.
 For the lace/curtain panels you want to make sure the free end (on the bottom of the veil that isn't glued) has a finished end so it won't unravel.
 The sides didn't do much, so I left them unhemmed.
 Hot glue gun Hair side comb Ribbon Sadly when I recorded this, I didn't realize until after that the audio didn't record.
 So I just captioned all the directions for you.
 Plus you get to enjoy the song we used for our First Dance at the reception (Sam Hart's Mario Kart Love Song).
 There's more information on my blog if you need it.
 And feel free to ask if you have any questions!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Guest post written by Breana Breana is a 24-year-old girl who recently moved to Portland, Oregon.
 She loves to craft, sew and knit mostly, but loves going to shows when she can. http://sewbastediwannapurl.com PREVIOUS Claire & Stevie's Sydney meets Edinburgh garden wedding NEXT A wedding in Miami with boots, Wai-Ching, and funnel cake Show/Hide comments [ 2 ] Oh my I an in love with your song!!!!!!
 1 agrees Reply This is great!
 I'm not getting married, but I needed cheap and easy little giveaways for a bridal show booth I'm doing on Sunday and these will be perfect!
 Thanks for a simple tutorial- and I love the song too Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked * Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked * Comment Participate in this conversation via e-mail No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.